kata-containers/kata-containers/Limitations.md

 The consequence of this is that the [Docker --security-opt is only partially supported](#docker---security-opt-option-partially-supported).

-Kubernetes [selinux labels](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#assign-selinux-labels-to-a-container) will also not be applied.
+Kubernetes [SELinux labels](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#assign-selinux-labels-to-a-container) will also not be applied.

 # Architectural limitations